arghanilhub/Major-League-Baseball-/README.md

 <br>

 **Q1) Which teams have the highest proportions of right-handed, left-handed, and switch-hitters, and which team has the largest overall player pool?** <br>

-:white_medium_square: Interestingly, LAA stands out with the highest proportion of right-handed batters, while CHN leads in left-handed batters, and SFG has the most switch-hitters.
+:white_check_mark: Interestingly, LAA stands out with the highest proportion of right-handed batters, while CHN leads in left-handed batters, and SFG has the most switch-hitters.
 Additionally, SDN has the largest overall number of players compared to the rest of the teams. <br>

 **Q2) Are shared birthdays common among MLB players?
 If so, when did we start seeing more of these matches?** <br>

-:white_medium_square: Shared birthdays do occur among MLB players, but they’re more common in later years.
+:white_check_mark: Shared birthdays do occur among MLB players, but they’re more common in later years.
 While player birthdates in the dataset span from 1820 to 1994, most of the matches happen between 1984 and 1994.
 This suggests that the surge in new players during that period increased the chances of finding players with the same birthday. <br>

 **Q3) How have players' height and weight changed at their debut games over the decades?
 Do we notice any notable trends?** <br>

 :white_check_mark: When we look at player data spanning from the 1870s to the 2010s, a clear trend emerges in weight, but height remains surprisingly constant. <br>
 Here’s what we found: <br>
 * **Weight:** Players' average weight steadily increased over time, with a **sharp spike between 1980 and 2000**, peaking in the early 2000s.
 However, this trend reversed after 2000, with a noticeable dip in 2010. <br>